 The city is popular for businesses for its modern infrastructure, and is a central player in the emerging Life Sciences and Technology sectors.
 Lifescan Scotland, one of the country’s largest Life Sciences employers, is based here.
 Inverness is also home to global companies such as Norbord Europe, Capgemini, Orion and the Global Energy Group.
 Key sectors for employment include energy, tourism, construction, financial and business services as well as the public sector.

-There are several developments underway which are bringing new opportunities such as the £100m Inverness Campus, the Inverness Airport Business Park and the City Deal with the Scottish and UK Governments, which sets out ambitions to unlock £1 billion of investment in skills and infrastructure for the city and wider region.
+Inverness Campus is a world-class environment for research and academia, offering innovative enterprises the chance to collaborate, incubate and accelerate.
+Already more than £135m has been invested in Inverness Campus which also hosts several NHS medical research facilities, as well as University of the Highlands and Islands academic research units.
+Other developments bringing new opportunities to the city include the Inverness Airport Business Park and the City Region Deal with the Scottish and UK Governments, which sets out ambitions to unlock £1 billion of investment in skills and infrastructure for the city and wider region.

 Inverness is the fastest growing city in Scotland with a 15% growth in population since 2001